A former child who loved the picture book "I Took the Blue Train" reflects on the blue train depicted in the book

 First, let'sthe description of Kumano Station.
 The Blue Train Mangetsu arrives at platform 10 of Kumano Station.
 However,platform 10 at Ueno Station is actually a platform for the Joban Line, and sleeper express trains did not depart from or arrive at this platform.

-The platform at Ueno Station, where the sleeper express trains actually arrive and depart, is a dead-end, and the appearance of the platform is quite different from the picture in this work.
-And because it is a dead-end platform, the Blue Train must change direction when it enters the platform at Ueno Station, but in order to change direction, it is not possible to move the locomotive to the Aomori-bound side of the passenger carriages (a process called turning around) because it is a dead-end
+The platforms at Ueno Station where the sleeper express trains actually departed and arrived were dead ends, and the appearance of the platforms was quite different from the illustrations in this work.
+And because the platforms were dead ends, the Blue Trains that entered the platforms at Ueno Station always needed to change direction, but it was not possible to switch the locomotive to the side of the passenger cars facing Aomori (a process called shunting) because the platforms were dead ends

 The actual locomotive was manufactured in 1978 and, after the dissolution of Japanese National Railways (JNR), was inherited by JR East, mainly pulling night trains on the Tokaido Main Line and Sanyo Main Line.
 And this is a very important point:the EF65 cannot go to Aomori Station.